The Val di Non

 A favourite with families is Predaia Park and the Nevelandia Fun Park on Monte Roen, next to the Mendel Pass.
 Here, children can learn how to ski while having fun in a picturesque setting with toboggan and snow tubing slopes.

-To get a better taste of the land and local tradition, we strongly recommend you don’t miss the classic “Ciaspolada”, a snowshoe race that takes place on the weekend of the Epiphany in early January.
+To get a better taste of the land and local tradition, we strongly recommend you don’t miss the classic “Ciaspolada”, a snowshoe race that takes in early January.